dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 Simply activate this extension using the in-product Dynatrace Hub.
 - In the extension configuration, enable it on your Active Directory hosts
 - You may choose which feature sets you want to activate.
   - Disable feature sets that are not relevant to your environment.
-For example, if your AD server does not serve DHCP - disable the DHCP feature set
-  - This way you will avoid errors reported in the extension log, when the extension will try to retrieve metrics that are not available
+  - This way you will avoid errors reported in the extension log, when the extension will try to retrieve metrics that are not available.
+  - See Q&A section for more details.

 Further reading: broaden your knowledge on Dynatrace extensions in the Dynatrace Documentation:
 - [Extensions 2.0 overview](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20)